-- (a) the implementation of any rule must do so in the first instance to the relevant Head of Department; - (b) the decision of a Head of Department must do so via the relevant Executive Dean who will make a final decision.
+- (a) the implementation of any rule must do so in the first instance to the relevant Head of Department; - (b) the decision of a Head of Department must do so via the relevant Executive

 The maximum time allowed for completion of qualifications is twice the minimum time of study for the qualifications.
 The periods of incomplete study at another institution / department will be included in the assessment.